nowling-lab/asaph/README.md

     bin/random_forests analyze-rankings \
                        --workdir <path/to/workdir>

-Each The `analyze-rankings` mode will generate two plots, comparisons of the number of SNPs used and the agreement of the top 5%, 10%, 25%, and 50% of ranked SNPs between each pair of models.
+The `analyze-rankings` mode will generate two plots, comparisons of the number of SNPs used and the agreement of the top 0.01%, 0.1%, 1%, and 10% of ranked SNPs between each pair of models.
 The plots are written in PDF and PNG formats and stored in `<workdir>/figures`.
 If the rankings do not demonstrate convergence, run the training command with a larger number of trees.
 Once the rankings have converged, you can output the rankings to a text file:

     bin/random_forests output-rankings \
                        --workdir <path/to/workdir> \
                        --ranks-file <path/for/output> \
                        --trees <select model with this many trees>

+## Logistic Regression
+Asaph can also be used for training ensembles of Logistic Regression models.
+By training an ensemble and averaging over the feature weights, we can ensure that the rankings of the SNPs are consistent.
+The LR workflow follows the RF workflow.
+Once data is imported, you can train a LR model like so:

+    bin/logistic_regression train \
+                            --workdir <path/to/workdir> \
+                            --n-models <number of models>

+Convergence of the SNP rankings can be evaluated like with the command:

+    bin/logistic_regression analyze-rankings \
+                            --workdir <path/to/workdir>

+The `analyze-rankings` mode will generate two plots, comparisons of the number of SNPs used and the agreement of the top 0.01%, 0.1%, 1%, and 10% of ranked SNPs between each pair of models.
+The plots are written in PDF and PNG formats and stored in `<workdir>/figures`.
+If the rankings do not demonstrate convergence, run the training command with a larger number of models.
+Once the rankings have converged, you can output the rankings to a text file:

+    bin/logistic_gression output-rankings \
+                          --workdir <path/to/workdir> \
+                          --n-models <select ensemble with this many models>

+The rankings will be output to a text file in the `<workdir>/rankings` directory.

+By default, LR models are trained with Stochastic Gradient Descent (SGD) and a L2 penalty.
+Asaph also supports the average Stochastic Gradient Descent (ASGD) and Stochastic Average Gradient Descent (SAG) optimization algorithms.
+SGD additionally supports the elastic-net penalty.
+You can select different methods by using the `--methods` flag.
+If you do so, you'll need to use `--methods` each time you invoke `train`, `analyze-rankings`, and `output-rankings.

+You can also enable bagging, where the dataset is bootstrapped before each model is trained, with the `--bagging` flag for the `train` function.
+Bagging is disabled by default since we have found little impact from its usage.

 ## Running Tests
 Asaph has a test suite implemented using the [Bats](https://github.com/sstephenson/bats) framework.
 You can run the test suite like so: